chromium/chromium/styleguide/web/web.md

   * You may copy the SVG code from [iron-icons files](https://github.com/PolymerElements/iron-icons/blob/master/iron-icons.js).

 ## Lit
 Lit is now recommended (over Polymer) for new WebUI development.
+Lit should generally be used for any new WebUI pages and any new custom elements being added to existing pages, with the following exceptions:

+* New custom elements that need to be a direct parent of an `iron-list` can use Polymer while a Lit-based alternative is developed.
+* New custom elements in the Settings, Print Preview, and Password Manager UIs that need to interact with those pages `prefs` and `model` mechanisms can use Polymer, since these mechanisms rely heavily on subproperty observation and are unlikely to be migrated to Lit in the near future.

-Guidance on Lit use in Chromium can be found in a [dedicated doc](https://chromium.googlesource.com/chromium/src/+/HEAD/docs/webui_using_lit.md).
+Further guidance on Lit use in Chromium can be found in a [dedicated doc](https://chromium.googlesource.com/chromium/src/+/HEAD/docs/webui_using_lit.md).

 ## Grit processing